polyipseity/information/special/business model canvas.md

 ### fit

-Business model fit can be achieved by {{reiteration between changing the value propositions and the rest of the business model}}, because these two {{interdependent on each other: changing one entails changing the other}}.
+Business model fit can be achieved by {{reiteration between changing the value propositions and the rest of the business model}}, because these two {{are interdependent on each other: changing one entails changing the other}}.
 The changes can be {{big or small}}: pivot {{means making radical changes to the business model because your code idea requires more exploration}}, while iteration {{means reorienting the business model slightly but still closely related to the original}}.

 ## comparison with other models